 Every baby scans differently, depending on its gestational age, position, amount of fluid, and mother’s condition.
 We promise to make every effort to obtain the best possible images of whatever parts of the baby that can be seen.

 Yes.
 In fact, we encourage our clients to invite family and friends to attend the elective 4D and HD Live (5D) Ultrasound session.
 This is a joyous and wonderful experience, one that can be shared with your family and loved ones.
-We can comfortably accommodate 7 to 8 people on our leather sectional and raised seating.
+DURING COVID YOU CAN BRING UP TO 4 PEOPLE WITH YOU.
+Prior to COVID we can comfortably accommodate 7 to 8 people on our leather sectional and raised seating.
 Our seating is specifically arranged so that everyone in your party will have an excellent view of our large screen 4D and HD Live (5D) images of the baby.

 Yes, in most cases we can provide an indication of the sex of the baby.
 We can’t however guarantee that the baby will cooperate during your session.
 Certain factors such as body tissue content, developmental stage and fetal position all affect the ability to determine sex.